Do you want to enable customer tracking in WooCommerce?

 WordPress will now load the user profile associated with that particular User ID.
 You now have the customer’s name, username, email address, and social media information.
 You can also track their orders, product views, cart activity, and more.

 We hope this article helped you learn how to enable customer tracking in WooCommerce with Google Analytics.
-You may also want to see our expert pick of best free WooCommerce plugins for your online store and how to get a free email domain.
+You may also want to see our expert pick of the best free WooCommerce plugins for your online store and how to get a free email domain.